alexrobincrabbe/Wordwell/README.md

 #### View Profile

-The player profile page shows the players high score, when they joined, and their last login date.
+The player profile page shows the players' high score, when they joined and their last login date.

-It also shows their profile picture, display name, and about me text, all of which can be edited by the user.
+It also shows their profile picture, display name and About Me text, all of which can be edited by the user.
 The profiles of other users can be viewed by clicking on their names on the highscore board or the message boards.

 <div align="center">
 <img src="readme_files/images/view_profile_desktop.png" height=300px>